-The TFI Screening Series is a media literacy program and yearlong presentation of films that provides New York City youth and educators with access to free, relevant programming.
-Available in classrooms or in theater venues, each screening is followed by a discussion, a workshop, or Q&A talkbacks with the filmmakers to enhance students’ academic engagement and foster critical thinking skills.
-Offering documentary and scripted films, the TFI Screening Series provides an interactive experience where students participate in thematic discussions, connect with filmmakers, and engage with each other through post-screening activities.
-Screenings are available on a first-come-firstserved basis and are free of charge.
+The TFI Screening Series is a media literacy program and yearlong presentation of films that serve New York City youth and educators with access to free, relevant programming.
+Available in classrooms or in theatre venues, each screening is followed by a discussion, a workshop, or Q&A talkbacks with the filmmakers to enhance students' academic engagement and foster ciritical thinking skills.
+Offering documentary and narrative films, the TFI Screening Series provides an interactive experience where students participate in thematic discussions, interact with filmmakers, and engage with each other through post-screening activities.
+Screenings are available on a first come, first served basis and are free of charge.

-Bring the TFI Screening Series to your school or cultural institution!
+The TFI Screening Series comes to your school or cultural institution!
 Adjustable to school assembly or classroom formats, screenings and workshops are co-facilitated with TFI teaching artists to help educators effectively run activities and discussions.
 In-school screenings will focus on documentary shorts and can be designed to be completed within a one-hour school period or longer.

 Participating Schools of TFI Screening Series:

 High School Dual Language and Asian Studies

 Middlesex County Vocational Technical School (MCTV School of the Arts)